 Rear wheelarches corrode badly and can usually be inspected inside depending on the trim level.
 If carpeted, give them a good prod to check for soft areas.
 Then, head back outside and check for corrosion inside the boot – especially in the battery tray.

-The A Series engine is pretty hardy by the standards of its day, though it will make it obvious when a rebuild is due, usually by the amount of acrid blue smoke that will start to appear from the exhaust.
+The A-Series engine is pretty hardy by the standards of its day, though it will make it obvious when a rebuild is due, usually by the amount of acrid blue smoke that will start to appear from the exhaust.
 This engine has a reputation for not being very oil-tight, but things can be improved a lot.
+A-plus engine from the early 1980s onwards are generally longer-lived and more oil-tight, but this declined towards the end of production as the tooling wore out and the engines carried higher states of tune.
 Tired gaskets and seals make them far worse with key problem areas being the rocker cover, driveshafts and gear selector rods.
 Minis built between 1992 and 1996 had an inadequate rubber olive in the oil transfer pipe at the front of the engine that only made matters worse.
 Somerford Mini sells it for just £2.86.
 It also sells the rocker cover gasket for just £1.30 and a selector rod kit of an improved design for £5.14.
 Dean says: “You can get them oil-tight.
 Briefly.”

 The clutch is hydraulic, so a failed master or slave cylinder will make gear selection very difficult.
 An easy way to test this is to turn the engine off and then see if gear selection improves.
 If the clutch is slipping, a kit is around £50.